9QIX/Google-Cybersecurity-Certification-Notes/IV. Tools of the Trade - Linux and SQL/Week 3/I. Navigate the Linux file system.md

 ## Common commands for reading file content

-The following Linux commands are useful for reading file content: cat, head, tail, and less.
+The following Linux commands are useful for reading file content: `cat`, `head`, `tail`, and `less`.

 ### **cat**

-The cat command displays the content of a file.
-For example, entering cat updates.txt returns everything in the updates.txt file.
+The `cat` command displays the content of a file.
+For example, entering `cat updates.txt` returns everything in the `updates.txt` file.

 ### **head**

-The head command displays just the beginning of a file, by default 10 lines.
-The head command can be useful when you want to know the basic contents of a file but don’t need the full contents.
-Entering head updates.txt returns only the first 10 lines of the updates.txt file.
+The `head` command displays just the beginning of a file, by default 10 lines.
+The `head` command can be useful when you want to know the basic contents of a file but don’t need the full contents.
+Entering `head updates.txt` returns only the first 10 lines of the `updates.txt` file.

-**Pro Tip**: If you want to change the number of lines returned by head, you can specify the number of lines by including -n.
-For example, if you only want to display the first five lines of the updates.txt file, enter head -n 5 updates.txt.
+**Pro Tip**: If you want to change the number of lines returned by `head`, you can specify the number of lines by including `-n`.
+For example, if you only want to display the first five lines of the updates.txt file, enter `head -n 5 updates.txt`.

 ### **tail**

-The tail command does the opposite of head.
+The `tail` command does the opposite of `head`.
 This command can be used to display just the end of a file, by default 10 lines.
-Entering tail updates.txt returns only the last 10 lines of the updates.txt file.
+Entering `tail updates.txt` returns only the last 10 lines of the `updates.txt` file.

-**Pro Tip**: You can use tail to read the most recent information in a log file.
+**Pro Tip**: You can use `tail` to read the most recent information in a log file.

 ### **less**

-The less command returns the content of a file one page at a time.
-For example, entering less updates.txt changes the terminal window to display the contents of updates.txt one page at a time.
+The `less` command returns the content of a file one page at a time.
+For example, entering `less updates.txt` changes the terminal window to display the contents of `updates.txt` one page at a time.
 This allows you to easily move forward and backward through the content.

-Once you’ve accessed your content with the less command, you can use several keyboard controls to move through the file:
+Once you’ve accessed your content with the `less` command, you can use several keyboard controls to move through the file:

-- Space bar: Move forward one page
+- `Space bar`: Move forward one page
-- b: Move back one page
+- `b`: Move back one page
-- Down arrow: Move forward one line
+- `Down arrow`: Move forward one line
-- Up arrow: Move back one line
+- `Up arrow`: Move back one line
-- q: Quit and return to the previous terminal window
+- `q`: Quit and return to the previous terminal window

 ## Key takeaways

 It’s important for security analysts to be able to navigate Linux and the file system of the FHS.
-Some key commands for navigating the file system include pwd, ls, and cd.
+Some key commands for navigating the file system include `pwd`, `ls`, and `cd`.
 Reading file content is also an important skill in the security profession.
-This can be done with commands such as cat, head, tail, and less.
+This can be done with commands such as `cat`, `head`, `tail`, and `less`.